 All outputs in CentAUR are protected by Intellectual Property Rights law, including copyright law.
 Copyright and IPR is retained by the creators or other copyright holders.
-Terms and conditions for use of this material are defined in www.reading.ac.uk/centaur
+Terms and conditions for use of this material are defined in the End User Agreement.